f4exb/sdrdaemon/README.md

 <h2>BladeRF support</h2>

-For now BladeRF support must be installed even if no Airspy device is connected.
+BladeRF support must be installed for SDRdaemon to work with a BladeRF device.

 If you install from source (https://github.com/Nuand/bladeRF) in your own installation path you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libbladerf` you have to add `-DLIBBLADERF_LIBRARIES=/opt/install/libbladeRF/lib/libbladeRF.so -DLIBBLADERF_INCLUDE_DIR=/opt/install/libbladeRF/include` to the cmake options.